geerlingguy/ansible-role-docker/README.md

     docker_apt_arch: amd64
     docker_apt_repository: "deb [arch={{ docker_apt_arch }}] https://download.docker.com/linux/{{ ansible_distribution|lower }} {{ ansible_distribution_release }} {{ docker_apt_release_channel }}"
     docker_apt_ignore_key_error: True
+    docker_apt_version: "5:18.09"

 (Used only for Debian/Ubuntu.)
 You can switch the channel to `edge` if you want to use the Edge release.
+If you need to pin the docker version you can set docker_apt_version.
+It defaults to the latest available though.

     docker_yum_repo_url: https://download.docker.com/linux/centos/docker-{{ docker_edition }}.repo
     docker_yum_repo_enable_edge: 0